computer screen with words DRUG WAR BLOG bird icon for twitter

 This propaganda has been so successful that even most of the opponents of the Drug War would never dare to praise, say, opium, coca, or morphine.
 Like everyone else, they have been taught since childhood that those substances are "drugs," indeed "hard drugs," and so their use can only end in sorrow and despair.

 This is an absolute lie!
-If such drugs end in despair, it is merely thanks to a self-fulfilling prophecy guaranteed by the war on drugs.
+If such drugs end in despair, it is merely thanks to a self-fulfilling prophecy guaranteed by the War on Drugs.
 If you remove me from the work force and arrest me for using opium, yes, that might make me despair, but the culprit in such a case would be the Drug War itself, not opium.

 Creative humanity can find safe ways to use any substance.
 Even cyanide and Botox have valid medical uses.
 Such drugs are not devil spawn, they are inanimate substances.